 Fig. 9.4 J.W.
 Gregory’s view of the Atlantic in the early to mid-Tertiary (white = land; hatched = sea).
-It is likely to be much closer to the truth than the fanciful plate-tectonic picture of a steadily expanding Atlantic devoid of any major landmasses.
+It is likely to be closer to the truth than the fanciful plate-tectonic picture of a steadily expanding Atlantic devoid of any major landmasses.

 Regarding the similarities in structure and earth movements of opposite coasts of the Atlantic, on which continental-drifters from Wegener onwards have placed so much emphasis, Gregory writes:

 The resemblances are most conspicuous between Newfoundland and the southern parts of the British Isles, between the chains of the Antilles and of the Mediterranean, and between Southern Africa and the opposite parts of South America.
 These resemblances are no greater than are to be found along the mountain-chains of Eurasia at similar distances apart.
 The differences in detail between Newfoundland and Ireland, between South America and South Africa, [and] between Venezuela and the Atlas, are so marked that the countries, although they underwent the same general geographical vicissitudes, must have been far apart.
 The resemblances are due to the areas having belonged to the same tectonic belt; but the differences are sufficient to show that the areas were situated in distant portions of the belt.4